 Going digital is no longer exclusive or expensive!

 One result of the advancement in technology is the low-code offering.
-It has been made possible due to the coming together of Cloud technology, micro-services based architecture, Agile methodology, encapsulations of services and components.
+Low-code is possible today possible due to the coming together of cloud technology, micro-services based architecture, Agile methodology and encapsulations of services and components.

 Low-code refers to development methodology where application development is accomplished with very little coding.
 With low-code, application development is performed using drag and drop features or visual modeling or scripting.

 While low-code sounds promising, as an IT owner you have to take a hard look before adopting it.

 Is low-code good for your organization?
 Let's find out.

 1. No dependency on complex coding skills

 a.
 Low-code is a great offering for business owners who do not have technology experts or expertise.
 It is also a boon for IT owners who constantly struggle with hiring technology experts.
 To use low-code platform there is no prerequisite of programming knowledge.

 2. Quicker Turnaround Times